Metropolis-2/M2_data_analysis_platform/README.md

 6. After the MainApp.py code is completed check that it created the dataframes.
 There should be 9 dill files in the dills folder.
 7. Run the MainApp.py
 8. Press 2 and then Enter
+9. If you want to compute and print sound exposure metrics
+10. Run the MainApp.py
+11. Press 3 and then Enter
+12. Insert the wanted number of threads, to run it as a single thread press 1 and then Enter
+13. The statistics for the noise exposure for the 5 different densities should be printed.